Harpoon: Generalised Manifold Guidance for Conditional Tabular Diffusion: Background and Related work

 Conditional tabular diffusion methods typically fall into two categories: \textit{training-time} and \textit{inference-time} solutions.
 Training-time methods learn the conditional distribution $p_\theta(x_{t-1}| x_t, c)$ during training, using $c$ as model inputs~\citep{zheng2022,villaizan2025diffusion,ouyang2023missdiff}.
 However, this limits generalisation to unseen conditions at inference. {\emph{Classifier guidance}~\citep{dhariwal2021diffusion}, trains an auxiliary classifier to predict the gradient $\nabla_{x_t}\log p(c|x_t)$, to steer sampling~\citep{liu2024controllable}.
 While this is effective when $c$ denotes discrete labels, it is not applicable to real-valued constraints.
 Moreover, the pre-trained classifiers cannot guide samples towards conditions unseen during training. \textit{Classifier-free guidance}~\citep{ho2021classifierfree} avoids the need for separate classifiers by repurposing the diffusion backbone.
 It jointly trains and interpolates between a conditional and unconditional model to control the degree of guidance.
 However, it is still limited by the conditional branch, which requires training on constraints known in advance, affecting inference-time generalisation.}

 In contrast, inference-time methods for imputation~\citep{zhang2025diffputer} guide generation by forward noising observed values and jointly denoising observed and missing values, similar to image inpainting~\citep{lugmayr2022repaint}.
 While effective for imputation, they require partially observed ground truths and cannot handle inequality constraints.
-Rejection sampling~\citep{casella2004generalized} is a general fallback, but is impractical due to high violation rates.
+Rejection sampling~\citep{casella2004generalized} is a general fallback, but is impractical due to high violation rates. \cite{scassola2025zero} introduces training-free guidance for logical constraints in tabular diffusion, but lacks a geometric justification for the guidance mechanism or theoretical guarantees for arbitrary inference objectives.

 {Finally, we note that conditional generative methods typically operate in the \emph{data} space, where constraints are specified directly on features.
 Conditioning latent methods is challenging because it requires translating data space constraints into their latent counterparts, which is only possible when there is a deterministic mapping between the two spaces \citep{zhang2024mixedtype}. }